Senzing/mapper-csv/README.md

 The -m parameter is for the name of the completed mapping file to use.

 You will want to review the statistics it produces and make sure it makes sense to you ...
 - Do the mapped statistics make sense?
 Especially for calculated values such as name_org and name_full.
-In this case, it shows that about 1/2 the records were for organizations and half were people.
 - Should any of the unmapped attributes really be mapped?
 Maybe there is a typo.
-Maybe prof_license should have been named prof_license_number!
 - Should any of the columns ignored be included?

 ### Python module tutorial